amirunpri2018/vehicle_recognition_suite/DIP/README.md

 ## pipeline
 We start by getting the ROI of the frame, in this case, we want the trapezoidal portion that covers the road section of the image.
 ![imgs/roi.png](TODO)

+> The ROI is taken by creating another, black image, and filling a shape with the vertices we want for the ROI with non black pixels. we then perform an AND operation between each pixel in the resulting image and the original image.

+We then blur the image using the median filter.
+This results in less noise in later steps of the processing.

+> The median filter works by getting all pixel values in each step of the sliding window and ordering them.
+The result will be the median value.

+Then, we use an algorithm that compares the actual frame with the frames before using the Improved adaptive gaussian mixture model for background subtraction (MOG2)TODO